CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 ## getWalletAddressTokenBalances

-> GetWalletTokenBalances200Response getWalletAddressTokenBalances(walletId, addressId, opts)
+> GetWalletTokenBalances200Response getWalletAddressTokenBalances(walletId, address, opts)

 List token balances by address

-The operation retrieves a list of token balances for a specified address within an MPC Wallet.
+The operation retrieves a list of token balances for a specified address within an MPC Wallet.   &lt;Note&gt;This operation is applicable to MPC Wallets only.&lt;/Note&gt;

 ### Example